The success of your brand (and any brand) depends on building customer loyalty – and keeping customers loysl and engaged.

 Measuring a loyalty program’s success

-- Another way to gauge loyalty program success (indirectly) is to measure customer satisfaction.
+Another way to gauge loyalty program success (this time, more indirectly) is to measure customer satisfaction.

-- One way to do this is to use an NPS survey, which asks customers how likely they are to recommend your products or services to their peers.
+- You could use an NPS survey, which asks customers how likely they are to recommend your products or services to their peers.

 - You can also compare your customer retention rate, and examine average customer lifetime value, before and after you start your loyalty program.